-Because the 2022 annual meeting is being held on May 5, 2022, our Corporate Secretary must receive notice of a shareholder proposal or director nomination for the 2023 annual meeting no later than the close of business on January 5, 2023.
-These requirements are separate from the requirements of the SEC that a shareholder must meet to have a proposal included in our proxy statement.
+Because the 2023 annual meeting is being held on May 4, 2023, our Corporate Secretary must receive notice of a shareholder proposal or director nomination for the 2024 annual meeting no later than the close of business on January 5, 2024.
+These requirements are separate from the requirements of the SEC that a shareholder must meet to have a proposal included in our proxy statement pursuant to Rule 14a-8 of the Exchange Act.

-Our Bylaws are available on our website at www.tredegar.com and on the SEC's website at www.sec.gov.
+Our Bylaws are available on our website at wnw.tredegar.com and on the SEC's website at wnw.sec.gov.
 We will also furnish any shareholder a copy of our Bylaws without charge upon written request to our Corporate Secretary.
-See "Voting Information - How do I communicate with the Board of Directors?" on page 7 of this proxy statement.
+See "Voting Information - How do I communicate with the Board of Directors?" on page 6 of this proxy statement.